- Updated on September 13, 2020

 Proofread by Thijs Oosting Proofreader on September 05, 2019

-a valuable tool in a clinical setting (emergency medicine) for many decades (see medical reviews: Bhende MS, LaCovey, 2001; Cambra & Pons, 2003; Zwerneman, 2006).
-It has been
+End-tidal CO 2 (etCO2) monitoring (via capnography for example) has been a valuable tool in clinical settings (emergency medicine) for many decades (see medical reviews: Bhende MS, LaCovey, 2001; Cambra & Pons, 2003; Zwerneman, 2006).

-Can capnometers improve the effectiveness of breathing exercises or could it
+A: Can capnometers be used as an effective tool to measure the effectiveness of breathing exercises, or could it produce misleading results?

 Capnography waveforms, etCO2, and breathing patterns

 Capnography can be used to measure end-tidal CO 2.
 In conditions of normal breathing (6 L/min, 12 breaths/min, 500 ml for tidal volume) etCO 2 is very close to alveolar CO2.
 Since problems with lungs are not common and gas exchange between alveoli and the blood is swift and effective, alveolar CO 2 reflects arterial CO 2.
 Hence, for normal breathing parameters, capnography can be used to define the CO 2 level in the alveoli and arterial blood.
 But what about etCO 2 levels in people who have increased minute ventilation?

 The first problem with etCO2 monitoring relates to chest breathing.
 During normal diaphragmatic breathing (shown by the capnography waveforms graph), we get a nice alveolar plateau.
 As a result, it is easy to find the alveolar CO2 pressure that corresponds to the top of this plateau.
 (In this case, the alveolar CO2 is about 5% or 38 mm Hg, which is normal for some individuals.)

 Chest breathing leads to a tricky effect that is described in 2 paragraphs of the bonus content right below here.